omunroe-com/books-2/restructuredtext/restructuredtext.rst

    This is another paragraph.

-To preserve line breaks in paragraphs, a vertical bar (``|``) with at least one space must be used at the left edge of each line with a line break:
+To preserve line breaks in paragraphs, a vertical bar (``|``) with a space must be used at the left edge of each line with a line break:

 .. code:: rst